android-soft-uni/2019-android-development/README.md

 The projects have to be uploaded to GitHub no later than **4rd of July** and the link to be added in the SoftUni system.

 The project defense is on 7th of July.
-Schedule will be posted on the 5th of July.
-Online defense is possible.
+It starts at 9:00 AM with all the participants.
+Online attendees can join at [this link] (https://hangouts.google.com/call/QggVn4ETFShAKUoZDR97AEEI).
+They should be prepared to share their screen.

 ## Slack